Configuring load balancer health checks for Cloud Foundry routers

 started.
 This enables the load balancer time to register the instance as

-The image and table below describe the behavior of the load balancer health checks when a router shuts down and is restarted.
+The following table describes the behavior of the load balancer health checks when a router shuts down and is restarted.

 |1||A shutdown request is sent to the router.|